Yelena Baturina: Brother

 In 2007, Viktor Baturin, Baturina's brother, with whom she founded Inteco, sued Inteco for US$120 million for wrongful dismissal.

 The court dismissed all the claims later that year.

+After that, in 2011 he was found guilty by the Presnensky Court of Moscow in a real-estate fraud case and got a 3 years suspended sentence.

+In 2013, the Nikulinsky Court of Moscow sentenced him for attempting to cash in forged Inteco promissory notes worth more than 5 billion rubles.
+He was released in January 2016, with the unserved time of his sentence replaced with a fine.

+In 2017, another case was initiated against Viktor Baturin for attempted fraud of a large scale and two counts of evidence falsification in a civil case.
+In 2021 he was formally accused and arrested.
+In 2022, Viktor Baturin pleaded guilty to fraud and falsification of evidence and in November 2023, found guilty by the Simonovsky court of Moscow and sentenced to six years imprisonment and a fine of 500 thousand rubles.

-Allegations of Criminal Links
+Allegations of criminal links

-According to secret cables published by WikiLeaks, the US ambassador to Russia, John Beyrle, reported allegations that Baturina had links to major criminal groups, particularly Solntsevskaya Bratva.
+According to leaked diplomatic cables, the US ambassador to Russia, John Beyrle, reported unsupported allegations that Baturina had links to major criminal groups, particularly Solntsevskaya Bratva.
 The full text of the cable makes clear that Mr Beyrle is simply repeating gossip and allegations conveyed to him by journalist Sergei Kanev.
 Beyrle writes, 'Kanev told us that Luzhkov's wife, Yelena Baturina, definitely has links to the criminal world, and particularly to the Solntsevo criminal group'.
 Beyrle stated that her husband Yury Luzhkov sat on top of a "pyramid of corruption".
 "Luzhkov oversees a system in which it appears that almost everyone at every level is involved in some form of corruption or criminal behaviour," wrote Beyrle.
 "Analysts identify a three-tiered structure in Moscow's criminal world.
 Luzhkov is at the top.
 The FSB, MVD and militia are at the second level.
 Finally ordinary criminals and corrupt inspectors are at the lowest level."
 Beyrle also suggested that much of Luzhkov's business empire had been acquired using municipal finances to invest in "less than transparent" projects with former Soviet republics.
-The couple denied the accusations as "total rubbish".
+The couple denied the accusations as "total rubbish" and they never resulted in any investigation or legal action.

-Reported association with Hunter Biden

-In 2020, in the midst of President Donald Trump's reelection campaign against challenger Joe Biden, two committees of the majority-Republican US Senate jointly released a report which stated that Hunter Biden had received 3.5 million dollars from Baturina.
-Baturina had wired that money in 2014 as payment for a "consultancy agreement" to Rosemont Seneca Thornton LLC, which is a consortium combining the Massachusetts-based Thornton Group and the investment firm Rosemont Seneca Partners; the latter was co-founded by Hunter Biden and others in 2009.
-The consortium's current connection with Hunter Biden is not clear.